soywaltermendez/encore-test/README.md

-# REST API Starter
+# Encore Test Project

-This is a RESTful API Starter with a single Hello World API endpoint.
+This is a multi-service application built with Encore.ts, featuring several microservices that work together.

 ## Prerequisites